Cesargarciajr/bloom-of-life/README.md

 Welcome,

-This website was developed to create a *Brazilian community* of new moms or pregnant women in Ireland, and was called **Bloom of Life**.
+This website was developed to create a *Brazilian community* of new moms or pregnant women in Ireland, and was called **Bloom Of Life**.
 The aim of the project is **connect, inspire, and share** experiences.
 Provide shelter for those insecure mothers in a different country and away from family, and care for those who feel alone throughout the challenges of maternity.

 ![Alt text](assets/images/Responsive.png "wireframes")